Canop/miaou/plugins/README.md

 ## Listen for pings

-A plugin can read any message (see [onNewMessage](#onNewMessage)) but it's preferable to avoid useless parsings.
+A plugin can read any message (see [onReceiveMessage](#onReceiveMessage)) but it's preferable to avoid useless parsings.
 The standard way for a bot to react to the right messages is to listen for commands but it can also be part of a conversation by listening to pings:

 	const	bots = require('../../libs/bots.js'),
 	var	me;